 For a wedding trip to Six Flags, the bride chose a matching a skirt and vest of turquoise.
 A turquoise blouse and white accessories completed the outfit.
-She wore a cattleva orchid lifted from the bridal side at 404 Temple St. in
+She wore a cattleya orchid lifted from the bridal bouquet.
+The couple will reside at 404 Temple St. in Out-of-town guests were Mr.